 Congratulations!
+You’ve finished this Facebook Ads guide.
 You just learned how to create your first Facebook advertising campaign to promote your e-Commerce products.

-By now, you should know how to set up your advertising campaign, research the audiences, choose your campaign settings, and design your ads.
+By now, you should know how to set up your advertising campaign.
+Also, You can research audiences, choose your campaign settings, and design your ads.

-You should also be comfortable with analyzing your campaign performance by reviewing different performance metrics, like click-through rates, cost per click, and breakdowns, which will lead to much better advertising decisions.
+You should also be comfortable with analyzing your campaign performance by reviewing different performance metrics.
+For example, click-through rates, cost per click, and breakdowns, which will lead to much better advertising decisions.